Home | Getting Started | Volunteers | Meetings | Newsletters | Links | Publications | Library | Membership | Member

 Y-DNA testing is going to tell you about your distant ancestry rather than fill in your family tree.
 You are not very likely to find people for your family tree because only a small percentage of people have had their DNA tested.
 Many people gain insight into their distant ancestry.

-If you would like to learn more about DNA testing, see our MGS Presentation of November 18, 2017, "Understanding DNA in Genealogy" and October 6, 2018, "Y-DNA and Genealogy."
+If you would like to learn more about DNA testing, see our MGS Presentations of November 18, 2017, "Understanding DNA in Genealogy" and October 6, 2018, "Y-DNA and Genealogy."
 Or, contact Peter Biggins at: firstname.lastname@example.org

 Below is the public results chart for male members and male relatives who have joined the MGS project at Family Tree DNA.
 Under Haplogroup and in the subheadings, you will see the names of SNPs (single nucleotide polymorphisms, or mutations) that have been found.
 To the right of Haplogroup, you will see the values of STRs (short tandem repeats) for up to 111 markers.